 •All players must have completed a waiver/registration form before they are eligible to play.

-•All players must be 18 years of age or older or have a minor’s waiver form completed by a parent or guardian.
+•All players must be 18 years of age or older or must wear a full cage and have a minor’s waiver form completed by a parent or guardian.
 Violation of this rule could result in suspensions and possible legal charges for non-consented minors engaging in an adult sporting activity.

 •Deposits and registration fees are non-refundable.

 •Any returned cheques will have a $20 service charge.

 •All fines must be paid before the following game.

 •72 hours is required if your team must default for any reason.
 If the league does not receive the 72 hour notice, the team will be fined $50.00.